OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md

 #### How to Prevent

 Since JWTs are stateless, There is no session maintained on the server(s) serving client requests.
 As such, there is no session to invalidate on the server side.
-A well implemented Token Sidejacking solution (as explained above) should alleviate the need for maintaining block list on server side.
+A well implemented Token Sidejacking solution (as explained above) should alleviate the need for maintaining denylist on server side.
 This is because a hardened cookie used in the Token Sidejacking can be considered as secure as a session ID used in the traditional session system, and unless both the cookie and the JWT are intercepted/stolen, the JWT is unusable.
 A logout can thus be 'simulated' by clearing the JWT from session storage.
 If the user chooses to close the browser instead, then both the cookie and sessionStorage are cleared automatically.

-Another way to protect against this is to implement a token block list that will be used to mimic the "logout" feature that exists with traditional session management system.
+Another way to protect against this is to implement a token denylist that will be used to mimic the "logout" feature that exists with traditional session management system.

-The block list will keep a digest (SHA-256 encoded in HEX) of the token with a revocation date.
+The denylist will keep a digest (SHA-256 encoded in HEX) of the token with a revocation date.
 This entry must endure at least until the expiration of the token.

-When the user wants to "logout" then it call a dedicated service that will add the provided user token to the block list resulting in an immediate invalidation of the token for further usage in the application.
+When the user wants to "logout" then it call a dedicated service that will add the provided user token to the denylist resulting in an immediate invalidation of the token for further usage in the application.

 #### Implementation Example

 ##### Block List Storage

-A database table with the following structure will be used as the central block list storage.
+A database table with the following structure will be used as the central denylist storage.

 ``` sql
 create table if not exists revoked_token(jwt_token_digest varchar(255) primary key,